tomekkup/helenos/README.md

 ## Wish list

 * Browse with indexed slice and range slices
-* Results pagination
+* Results pagination and export to file
 * Persisting default filter criteria to reuse at anytime
 * JMX monitor

 ## FAQ